Perfect fluids with $\omega=\mathrm{const}$ as sources of scalar cosmological perturbations

-Therefore, the initial system of Eqs.~\rf{13}-\rf{15} has been reduced to the only one Eq.~\rf{26} supplemented with the perturbed energy-momentum conservation equations.
+Therefore, the initial system of Eqs.~\rf{13}--\rf{15} has been reduced to the only one equation \rf{26} supplemented with perturbed energy-momentum conservation equations.
 Owing to \rf{26}, the spatial averaging of $\Phi$ gives the zero value $\overline{\Phi}=0$ (which is highly desirable \cite{EBV}), so there are no first-order backreaction effects, as expected from the very beginning (for demonstration technique see \cite{Eingorn}).
-It is noteworthy that, as we emphasized above, fulfilment of the inequalities $\delta\varepsilon_I\ll\overline\varepsilon_I$ is not demanded.
+It is noteworthy as well that, as we emphasized above, fulfilment of the inequalities $|\delta\varepsilon_I|\ll\overline\varepsilon_I$ is not demanded.

 Eq.~\rf{26} for the scalar perturbation $\Phi$ represents our main novel result.
 Its derivation became possible due to splitting of $\delta\varepsilon_I$ into ``intrinsic'' fluctuations and ``responses'' to the presence of the inhomogeneous gravitational field (see the first and second terms in \rf{25}, respectively).
 First, this splitting helps to find $\Phi$ in the whole space for linear as well as nonlinear perturbations of energy densities, without $1/c$ series expansion, ``dictionaries'' or admixtures of second-order quantities (in contrast to, e.g., \cite{Adamek}).
 In other words, we have not made any extra assumptions supplementing the weak field limit.
 Second, separation of intrinsic fluctuations reveals the Yukawa nature of their gravitation, corroborating the ideas reported earlier in \cite{Eingorn} (see also \cite{Eingorn2017}) for a much wider class of cosmological scenarios.